Homework Gap Project

 - digital literacy skills taught to families by library staff

-Before the onset of the COVID-19 pandemic in pilot communities, this model was implemented in Robeson, Caswell, Hyde, and Mitchell Counties of North Carolina.
+In years 2018-2020, this model was implemented in Robeson, Caswell, Hyde, and Mitchell Counties of North Carolina.
 The curriculum used in these in-person digital skills workshops and the structure of these programs is described in the toolkit.
+In 2021, the toolkit was updated to include curriculum options for virtual workshops and individualized Digital Navigator support.
+Materials for participants are available in English and Spanish.

 Thank you to AMY Regional Library, Mitchell County Schools, Gunn Memorial Library, Caswell County Schools, BHM Regional Library, Hyde County Schools, Robeson County Library, and Robeson County Schools for contributions to this project.